-School Conflicts: Conflicts with school events are becoming much more prevalent and impossible to avoid.
+Conflicts with school events may be impossible to avoid.
 It is our desire at Hamilton Community Schools that we first investigate possibilities for the student to attend both activities.

 1. If the conflict involves a rehearsal vs. a match or contest, it is deemed that the student should be attending the match or contest.